Homestays

 • 2 bedrooms in a traditional house with bed, mattress, mosquito net, cotton sheets, blankets, pillows… (can arrange an extra bed outside a bedroom, if needed)

-• Western-style toilet with concrete floor and tiles (share toilet)
+• Western-style toilet and shower (share bathroom)

-• Hammocks, table and chairs for relaxing
+• Hammocks for relaxing; table and chairs

 • Parking: car, motorcycle, minibus/van and bus